anastasiajsokol/Fragment/README.md

 All languages are made up of expressions, and Fragment is no different

     atomic := numeric | stringliteral | boolean | reference
-        Atomic expressions are the simplest, representing a single value and of the form
+        Atomic expressions are the simplest, representing a single value

     self := (expression)
         Self expressions are similar to atomic expressions in that they represent only one thing, however here functions get evaluated with no arguments